-If you're tired of your existing living situation or have experienced some life event that requires moving, you have a choice between buying a home or building a new home.
+If you're tired of your existing living situation or have experienced some life event that requires moving, you have a choice between buying a home or building a new custom home.
 It's a great question, and one that requires some serious thought, but what are the issues?

 In this article, I'll explore a few of the issues I have seen people deal with and how they made their decisions in the hope that you can gain some insight from their experiences.
 The names have been changed so as not to embarrass anyone.

 Jane is a single woman in her fifties who is very particular about the look and feel she wants in a home and about the location.
 She wanted a rural location but with the convenience of a neighborhood with an association and neighbors.
 Ideally, those neighbors would be close enough that she wouldn't feel lonely but far enough that they couldn't look in her windows.

 Jane knows what she likes when she sees it but has a really hard time visualizing something in a drawing or a sketch or how a particular finish like a paint color or wood floor is going to look based on a small sample.
 She had a pretty flexible budget, which meant she could afford to buy what she wanted.